IgrovaRazrabotka/MenuFramework/README.md

 W,A,S,D, Upper arrow, Downward arrow, Left Arrow, Right Arrow, Escape, Enter

 The mouse or any mouse key input is purposefully left out.
-Under each and every menu there is tips on what buttons work for each menu.
+Under each and every menu there are tips on what keys work for each menu.
 You can use this system in any way and for whatsoever purpose you wish to.
 The system has been build using Unreal Engine - 4.21 and has not been tested on any successive versions.